luisashimabucoro/EvalEvaluatorsFSL/README.md

 conda install --force-reinstall -y --name evalFSLevaluators -c conda-forge --file requirements.txt conda activate evalFSLevaluators
 ```
+## Datasets
+We provide the formated datasets available for download and ready to use in this [drive](https://drive.google.com/drive/folders/1XtTI3eQwgmyNY29bJl_nuMgDqBJHPmhC?usp=sharing).

 ## Training
 To train (or resume training) the models change directory to `LibFewShot` and run the following command (adapting the arguments to your needs):